Black and tan, Black, Blue, Brindle

-Airedoodles are extremely active dogs that like to play.
-They love to walk and games of fetch, so you will need to put aside at least a half-hour each day to devote to exercising with your pet.
+Airedoodles are active dogs that like to play.
+They love to walk and games of fetch, so you must put aside at least a half-hour each day to devote to exercising with your pet.
 This half-hour will likely be enough on some days, but on other days, you may find your dog eager for a few more minutes of play.
-Often, you will need to spend and additional 30-minutes with your pet to keep them happy.
+Often, you will need to spend an additional 30 minutes with your pet to keep them happy.

-Training your Airedoodle is a breeze because they are very eager to learn as well as please you.
+Training your Airedoodle is a breeze because they are eager to learn and please you.
 They learn very quickly, and after they catch on to a trick or two, you might find yourself teaching them multiple tricks at once.
 After a few tries, they will complete tricks on the first command, and they are also capable of complex multistep tricks.

-To teach your Airedoodle how to do a new trick stand in front of them repeating a phrase like sit, stay, or paw.
+To teach your Airedoodle how to do a new trick, stand in front of them and repeat a phrase like sit, stay, or paw.
 When your pet figures out what you are asking of it and completes the trick, let them have a treat.
-Repeat this training session one or two more times, and then try it a few times the next day and each day after until your pet learns the trick and does it on the first command.
+Repeat this training session one or two more times, then try it a few times the next day and each day after until your pet learns the trick and does it on the first command.

 Health and Conditions ❤️

-There are not a lot of health problems associated with the Airedoodle, and they should live for many years with very few trips o the vet.
-However, there are a few different things that can sneak in, so let’s take a look at them now.
+There are not a lot of health problems associated with the Airedoodle, and they should live for many years with very few trips to the vet.
+However, there are a few conditions that can sneak in, so let’s take a look at them now.

 Male vs Female

 The female Airedoodle is slightly smaller than the male Airedoodle, but unless they were standing next to each other, you wouldn’t notice the difference.
-Other than the slight size difference, there is very little to tell the males from the female Airedoodles.
+Besides the slight size difference, there is little to distinguish the males from the female Airedoodles.